|

 or her know.
 If we do not hear anything from you, we assume

 that you are doing fine.
-Thus, make sure to consult your

-supervisor in case of problems that you cannot solve by
+Make sure to consult your supervisor in case of problems that you

-tiny little thing, you cannot expect a top grade.
+minutes, you cannot expect a top grade.

 -